Sonoran-Software/Sonoran-Store-Docs/atm-robbery/getting-started.md

 Config.integration = {
     SonoranCAD_integration = {
         use = true, -- Should any of the options below be used?
-Integration with this script requires at least a Plus subscription. addLiveMapBlips = true, -- Should blips for the power systems be added to the live map?
-This requires the Pro SonoranCAD plan enable911Calls = true, -- Should 911 calls be generated in the CAD when a BOLO vehicle or speeder is detected?
+Integration with this script requires at least a Plus subscription. addLiveMapBlips = true, -- Should blips for the ATMs be added to the live map?
+This requires the Pro SonoranCAD plan enable911Calls = true, -- Should 911 calls be generated in the CAD when a ATM is being stolen?
         ["911_caller"] = "Automated ATM Alerts", -- Who should the 911 call appear to be from?
         ["911_message"] = "{{EVENT_TYPE}} Alert at ATM with name {{ATM_NAME}}", -- Configurable 911 call description
         nearestPostalPlugin = "nearest-postal", -- If you want to use postals, what is the exact name of your postals script?